The adidas Sustainability Story – Leading the Change

 From established companies like Stella McCartney to thought leaders like the Parley network, to scientific start-ups like Carbon and open-source platforms like Fashion for Good, our spectrum of partners reflects our approach to sustainability in general: holistic.

 We’re tapped into a strong start-up network as part of our sponsoring and mentoring role in Fashion for Good.
-Here, we work with other partner companies to accelerate or create pilot projects to benefit our industry’s environmental outlook.
-One such ongoing partnership is addressing the issue of plastic transport packaging (polybags) with the end objective to create a circular model.
+Here, we collaborate with other companies to accelerate or create pilot projects that benefit our industry’s environmental outlook.
+Some of our partnerships include those with Pond, Infinited Fiber, and Spinnova focused on developing regenerative materials for use in our products going forward.

 Like every good athlete, we are always keeping an eye on the competition and some might be surprised to learn that we don’t exclude teaming up with them for the greater good of the industry.